 - Laser treatment or minor surgery to close the punctum permanently.

-- Diagnosis of meibomian gland disfunction followed by a range of options to rehabilitate the glands, including radio frequency stimulation, debridement/scaling and thermal pulsation..
+- Diagnosis of meibomian gland dysfunction followed by a range of options to rehabilitate the glands, including radiofrequency stimulation, debridement/scaling, and thermal pulsation.

-- Perscrpition medications to increase the secretion of the aqueous component of tear film.
+- Prescription medications to increase the secretion of the aqueous component of the tear film.